michaelperez88/LukeBarousse_Python_Analytics_Project/README.md

 #### Insights:
 - The scatter plot reveals that most `programming` skills (colored blue) tend to cluster at higher salary levels compared to other categories, suggesting that programming expertise may offer greater salary benefits within the data analytics field.
-- Analyst tools (colored green), including Tableau and Power BI, are prevelant in job postings and offer competitive salaries, illustrating that visualization and data analysis are crucial for current data analyst roles.
+- Analyst tools (colored green), including Tableau and Power BI, are prevelant in job postings and offer competitive salaries, illustrating that visualization is crucial for current data analyst roles.

+# Conclusion

+After this introductory exploration into the data science job market, I've learned what skills and trends are shaping this evolving field.
+The insights gained by analyzing the data and creating visualizations offer actionable insights for those seeking to break into the data science ecosystem, as well as existing data analysts who want to improve their skills.
+It is well known that Excel and SQL are the fundamental attributes for any data analyst.
+Based off the insights in this project, I would recommend learning Python and a BI tool such as Tableau to those who want to take their skills (and salary) to the next level.